Occupational Endorsement Certificate in Pharmacy Technology

 |PHAR A115||Pharmacology for Technicians II||3|

-A total of 16 credits is required for this certificate.
+A minimum of 16 credits is required for the certificate.

 Program Student Learning Outcomes